-The hamstrings consist of three muscles: the semitendinosus, semimembranosus, and the biceps femoris.¬†The three muscles originate from a common tendon on the pelvis.¬†The hamstrings cross the hip and knee joints attaching just below the back of the knee.¬†During high-speed running the hamstring muscle is commonly injured as the leg is swinging from a bent to an extended position in preparation for landing.
+Your hamstrings consist of three muscles: the semitendinosus, semimembranosus, and the biceps femoris.
+These 3 muscles start from a common tendon on your pelvis.
+The hamstrings cross your hip and knee joints attaching just below the back of your knee.
+Hamstring injuries commonly occur during high speed running.¬† This occurs as your leg is swinging from a bent to an extended position in preparation for landing.
 During this phase of running, hamstring muscle activity is extremely high to control the length of the muscle.

 The Most Effective Approach to Rehabilitating Hamstring Strains

-Trunk stabilization exercises are designed to strengthen the muscles of the spine, hips, and pelvis.¬†Strengthening the hamstrings and all surrounding musculature is important to reduce the risk for re-injury.¬†Keep in mind, the hamstring muscle group originates from the pelvis.¬†The position of the pelvis during running can influence the length and activity of the hamstring muscles.¬†Increasing strength of the injured muscle itself builds resilience and promotes a safe return to sport.
+Trunk stabilization exercises target your spine, hip, and pelvic muscles.¬† To reduce your risk of re-injury, it is important to strengthen your hamstrings and all surrounding muscles.
+Keep in mind, your hamstring muscle group originates from your pelvis.
+The position of your pelvis during running can influence the length and activity of your hamstring muscles.
+Increasing the strength of your injured hamstring itself builds resilience and promotes a safe return to sport.

 Active Hamstring Stretch

-Lie on your back holding the thigh of the leg to be stretched.
-The opposite leg remains straight.¬†With the upper thigh maintained in a vertical position, slowly extend the knee.¬† Pause at the point where a mild stretch is felt in the back of the thigh.¬†The stretch should not be painful.
-Gentle stretching of the hamstring is helpful for recovery.
-Aggressive stretching of the hamstrings can delay your recovery.
-Hold this position for 3 to 5 seconds, and then lower the leg back down.¬† Perform 3 sets of 12 repetitions once per day.
+Lie on your back holding your thigh.
+Your opposite leg remains straight.
+With your upper thigh in a vertical position, slowly extend your knee.¬† At the point where a mild stretch is felt pause and hold.
+The stretch should not be painful.
+Gentle stretching of your hamstring is helpful for recovery.
+Aggressive stretching of your hamstring will delay your recovery.
+Hold this position for 3 to 5 seconds, and then lower your leg back down.¬† Perform 3 sets of 12 repetitions once per day.

 Cook Hip Lift

-Begin by lying on your back with your hips flexed and feet lined up with the shoulders.¬†¬† Pull the knee of the uninjured leg up to the chest.¬†It is helpful to place a small towel roll or ball in the crease of your hip.
-Lift your toes off the floor and perform a bridge from the other leg.¬†Be sure to achieve the bridge position by extending through the hips, not the low back.¬†Hold this position for 2 to 3 seconds then return to the starting position.
+Begin lying on your back with your hips bent and feet lined up with your shoulders.¬†¬† Pull your knee of the uninjured leg up to your chest.
+It is helpful to place a small towel roll or ball in the crease of your hip.
+Lift your toes off the floor and perform a bridge from your other leg.
+Be sure to achieve the bridge position by extending through your hips, not your low back.
+Hold this position for 2 to 3 seconds then return to the starting position.
 Typically, 2 to 3 sets of 10 to 15 repetitions are performed on each side once per day.

-Begin by lying on your back with your hips flexed and the feet lined up with the shoulders.¬† Perform the bridge by lifting both hips from the floor.¬† Hold the bridge position and alternately walk the feet out away from the body.¬† It is important to maintain a level pelvis throughout the exercise.¬† After 2 to 3 steps walk the feet back to the starting position. ¬† Lower the body back down in a slow and controlled manner between each repetition.¬† Typically, 3 sets of 6 to 8 repetitions are performed once per day.
+Begin lying on your back with your hips bent and the feet lined up with your shoulders.¬† Perform the bridge by lifting both hips from the floor.¬† Hold the bridge position and alternately walk your feet out away from your body.¬† It is important to maintain a level pelvis throughout the exercise.¬† After 2 to 3 steps walk your feet back to the starting position. ¬† Lower your body back down in a slow and controlled manner between each repetition.¬† Typically, 3 sets of 6 to 8 repetitions are performed once per day.

 This exercise resembles a simulated dive.
-Stand on the injured leg with the knee slightly bent.
-Bend forward at the hip while simultaneously stretching the arms forward.¬†The back should remain flat.¬†The opposite knee remains bent as the hip extends.¬†This exercise should be performed very slowly in the beginning.
-As a progression, the speed and range of motion can be increased.
+Stand on your injured leg with your knee slightly bent.
+Bend forward at the hip and simultaneously stretch your arms forward.
+Your back should remain flat.¬† Your opposite knee remains bent as your hip extends.¬† Perform this exercise very slowly in the beginning.
+As a progression, you can increase the speed and range of motion.
 Typically, 3 sets of 6 to 8 repetitions are performed every other day.

-Begin from a standing position with one hand holding on to a support.
-The legs are slightly split.
-All the body weight is on the heel of the injured (front) leg with the knee slightly bent.
-The motion is started by gliding backward on the other leg (wearing only a sock) and stopped before pain is reached.
-The movement back to the starting position is performed with the help of the arms, not using the injured leg.
+Begin in a standing position with one hand holding on to a support.
+Your legs are slightly split.
+All your body weight is on the heel of your injured (front) leg with your knee slightly bent.
+The motion is started by gliding backward on your other leg (wearing only a sock).¬† As always, stop just before pain is felt.
+The movement back to the starting position is performed with the help of your arms, not using your injured leg.
 Begin slowly in a pain-free range of motion.
 Progression is achieved by increasing the gliding distance and performing the exercise faster.
 This exercise requires slightly more recovery between each session.
 Typically, this exercise is performed 3 times per week for 3 sets of 6 receptions.

-Rehabilitation for hamstring strains should begin early after injury.¬†Pain-free agility and trunk stabilization exercise are initiated immediately.¬†Lengthening exercise can be safely performed soon after injury when supervised by a licensed physical therapist.
+Your rehabilitation after a hamstring injury should begin as soon as possible.
+Initiate pain-free agility and trunk stabilization exercises immediately.¬† Also perform lengthening exercise soon after your injury, but be gentle.¬† It is best to perform these under the supervised of a licensed physical therapist.
 The progression of an athlete‚Äôs rehabilitation program is based on specific criteria.
-Your physical therapist will continually assess your injury and progress your program.¬†The goal is to return the injured athlete as quickly and safely as possible.
+Your physical therapist will continually assess your injury and progress your program.¬† Our goal is to get you back as quickly and safely as possible.
 Contact us today if you have had a hamstring strain or simply have questions about which treatments are right for you.